AbelMel/Alpha_Version/README.md

 Luke
 - Chose the right assets from the asset store.
 - Created the UI for the Alpha but it wasn't functionable.

+Assets
+Low Poly Pack - https://assetstore.unity.com/packages/3d/props/weapons/low-poly-fps-pack-free-sample-144839 (Used only the pistol, knife and gernade.
+The asset came with the code already it just had to be looked at and edited a little so it can have function against the enemy that has been added)